10yung/basic_todolist/readme.md

 I use jQuery to add DOM, delete DOM and get the DOM you choose so you can edit.

 1. **ADD DOM**

-⋅⋅⋅when you click submit button, jQuery get the text in textarea, combine with Materlize card component and add all the HTML tag to ⋅⋅⋅browser.
+When you click submit button, jQuery get the text in textarea, combine with Materlize card component and add all the HTML tag to browser.
 2. **DELETE DOM**

-⋅⋅⋅when you click delete button, jQuery just delete the DOM that you click and the child DOM inside it.
+When you click delete button, jQuery just delete the DOM that you click and the child DOM inside it.
 3. **EDIT DOM**

-⋅⋅⋅when you click edit button, Materlize popup a Modal.
+When you click edit button, Materlize popup a Modal.
 After you change the text jQuery just replace the text inside the DOM.

 ###Tricky
 Why jQuery know the current list that you click?